Harsh-pa-thak/Simon-Say-ColorVersion/README.md

 - Game over and restart functionality

 ## How to Play
+1. Click on the link to open the game.

-1. Click "Start" to begin the game.
+2. Click "Start" to begin the game.
-2. Watch and listen as a sequence of colors plays.
+3. Watch as a sequence of colors plays.
-3. Repeat the sequence by clicking the colored buttons in the correct order.
+4. Repeat the sequence by clicking the colored buttons in the correct order.
-4. Each round adds a new color to the sequence, making it more difficult.
+5. Each round adds a new color to the sequence, making it more difficult.
-5. The game ends when you make a mistake.
+6. The game ends when you make a mistake.
 Try again to beat your high score!

 ## Installation